The Best Gifts for One-Year-Olds

 We get it—parenting requires a lot of gear, and it can be hard to find the best fit for your family.
 To streamline your decision-making process, our goal is to do the bulk of the research for you, so you don’t have to spend hours scrolling through online retailers.
 Here’s how we put together this roundup of toys and gifts for one-year-old kids:

-• We leveraged our familiarity with leading baby brands and made sure items are from reliable manufacturers.
-And since many of us are also parents, we relied on our writers’ and editors’ experience using these products with their own families.
+- We leveraged our familiarity with leading baby brands and made sure items are from reliable manufacturers.
+And since many of us are also parents, we put our staff to work, asking them to evaluate the toys they’ve used with their own families.

 Editorial integrity is at the heart of everything we publish.
 Read about how The Bump develops and reviews all articles, including product reviews.